 Anna Caplan, Editor in Chief

-Anna has worn many hats in the course of her professional and personal life, including theater director, music teacher, editor, business owner, and parent -- all of which help drive her work on Honeycake magazine.
+Anna has worn many hats in the course of her professional and personal life, including theater director, music teacher, editor, business owner, and parent -- all of which inform her work on Honeycake magazine.
 She founded Honeycake in response to the need she saw for a new kind of Jewish publication for kids.

 Marilyn Rose, creative Director